Doctor insights on:

 What to do if I have a 2cm nodule and smaller nodules in my lungs, going in tomorrow for a pet scan.
 If this is cancer, how quickly will it spread?

 Need evaluation: Proceed with PET scan. ultimately you would need to have a biopsy of the lung mass to establish a diagnosis.
 If you smoke, please quit.
 God only knows how quickly it will spread.
 Having said that- it will depend of the biology of the cancer- some cancers are indolent/slowly growing, and others are aggressive.
 PET scan will show if there is any other suspicious area- lymph nodes or organs. ...Read more

 Incidental finding of rt hiler mass, pet scan showed suspicious for malignancy.
 Bronchoscope shows no cancer Wednesday.
 Tissue samples taken.
 Now what?

 It depends: If the bronchoscopic biopsy showed a specific benign process that could account for the PET finding, you have an answer.
 If not, you might need to have another biopsy by a different method. ...Read more

 What does a pet scan for leukemia show?
 Since leukemia is in the blood, does it show cancer cells spread all over your body or does it show the cells concentrated in certain areas?

 A PET scan: Would be utilized to show involvement of the lymph nodes which does occur in many leukemias. ...Read more

 Pet scans most often use a radioactive form of glucose, the energy source for most of the cells in our bodies.
 The pet scanner can detect and measure how much of the radioactive glucose analog, f-18 fdg, is in a particular organ or region.
 The areas using more glucose are hyper metabolic and generally more worrisome.
 Our brains and sometimes hearts prefer glucose as food, making ...Read more

-- What does lung cancer look like on a ct scan?
+- What does cancer look like on an mri?